 What color are the dissolvable stitches?

-What color is the self-dissolving thread?
+What color is the dissolvable stitches?
 Dissolvable surgical sutures are usually purple, blue, black or striped to easily contact the surrounding soft tissues, making the suturing process convenient and limiting cases of mishandling the sutures.

-Most absorbable sutures are usually dyed a dark color to match the thread color; there are few cases of changing the natural suture color.
+Most dissolvable stitches are usually dyed a dark color to match the thread color; there are few cases of changing the natural suture color.
 The most common thing we see is Polyglactin sutures that are purple.

-However, there are also cases where doctors will use clear or white absorbable sutures (Poliglecaprone and Polyglactin) to help achieve the best results, especially with wounds on the face.
+However, there are also cases where doctors will use clear or white dissolvable stitches (Poliglecaprone and Polyglactin) to help achieve the best results, especially with wounds on the face.

 See more: Which country is 3M Lava Porcelain Teeth from?
 How Many Types Are There?
 Detailed Review